tenpy/tenpy/doc/changelog/latest.rst

   `ortho_to_envs` is not empty, we defined proper wrapper classes :class:`~tenpy.algorithms.mps_sweeps.EffeciveHWrapper` and :class:`~tenpy.algorithms.mps_sweeps.OrthogonalEffeciveH`.
 The argument `ortho_to_envs` has been removed from :class:`tenpy.algorithms.mps_sweeps.EffectiveH`.
+- Switch order of the sites in the unit cell for the :class:`~tenpy.models.toric_code.DualSquare`, and redefine what the ``"default"`` order means.
+This is a huge optimization of DMRG, reducing the necessary MPS bond dimension for the ground state to the optimal :math:`2^{L-1}` on each bond.

 Added
 ^^^^^